GG148, European circa 1915

 Used two birch plugs for the E and A strings and endwood of spruce for the G, b and e strings.
 To get a little more even volume I used a plug in the endwood of pine for the D string, pine is harder than spruce but not as hard as birch.
 So I will do in the future to get a more even volume distribution between the strings.

-Am happy with how it turned out.
+I'm happy with how it turned out.
 It feels stable and sounds and tones well.
-The bottom is very stiff and does not sound with but only acts as a sounding board for the sound from the lid.
-The bottom is in plywood, another sign that it has been replaced.
-Maybe the projection increases and the volume is directed more forward with the curved bottom compared to a "regular" bead with a softer and flatter bottom.
-The difference in sound is probably quite marginal, but maybe the difference is heard for someone who stands in front and listens and does not play.
+The bottom is very stiff and does not make any sound, but only acts as a sounding board for the sound from the lid.
+The bottom is plywood, another sign that it has been replaced.
+Perhaps the projection increases and the volume is directed more forward with the curved bottom compared to a "normal" parlor with a softer and flatter bottom.
+The difference in sound is probably quite marginal, but maybe the difference can be heard by someone standing in front and listening and not playing.

 Hangs as said at Östman's Music in Örnsköldsvik until it is sold.
 The lid had an unusually deep orange color and the neck in Spanish cedar was clear lacquered without color in the lacquer, what you see is the color of the wood itself.
 The short menstrual cycle, the narrow fretboard and the slender neck make it easy to play - at least with plectrum.